DanielYamChen/NeRFocus_Branch/README.md

 This repository contains the code release for ***[NeRFocus: Neural Radiance Field for 3D Synthetic Defocus](https://arxiv.org/abs/2203.05189)***.
 This implementation is written in JAX, and is a fork of Jon Barron's Mip-NeRF implementation.
 ![image](https://user-images.githubusercontent.com/95485229/157234315-3ea60023-3765-40e0-b820-87653dcbcde1.png)
 ## Installation
+The current environment is built on Python 3.9.

 `git clone https://github.com/wyhuai/nerfocus.git; cd nerfocus`
 `conda install pip; pip install --upgrade pip`